Gibbs u-states for the foliated geodesic flow and transverse invariant measures

-By analyzing the properties of Brownian motion tangent to the leaves, he proved the following \begin{theorem}[Matsumoto] Let $(M,\F)$ be a closed foliatied maniold whose leaves are hyperbolic manifolds.
+By analyzing the properties of Brownian motion tangent to the leaves, he proved the following \begin{theorem}[Matsumoto] Let $(M,\F)$ be a closed foliatied manifold whose leaves are hyperbolic manifolds.
 Let $m$ be a harmonic measure which is not totally invariant, i.e. which is not locally the product of the Lebesgue measure of the plaques by a transverse invariant measure.
-Then for $m$-almost every leaf $L$, the characteristic class $[\eta_L]$ on $\widetilde{L}(\infty)$ is singular with respect to the Lebesgue measure.
+Then for $m$-almost every leaf $L$, the characteristic measure class $[\eta_L]$ on $\widetilde{L}(\infty)$ is singular with respect to the Lebesgue measure.
 Moreover, the characteristic function of $m$-almost every leaf is unbounded. \end{theorem}

-When the curvatures of the leaves of $\F$ are variable and $m$ is a $\phi^u$-harmonic measure, we can define the characteristic $\phi^u$-harmonic function as well as the characteristic class of $m$-almost every leaf $L$ in the same way (see \S \ref{generthmatsumoto} for the details).
+When the curvatures of the leaves of $\F$ are variable and $m$ is a $\phi^u$-harmonic measure, we can define the characteristic $\phi^u$-harmonic function as well as the characteristic measure class of $m$-almost every leaf $L$ in the same way (see \S \ref{generthmatsumoto} for the details).
 Moreover there is a way to associate canonically to every transverse measure a $\phi^u$-invariant measure, which we call \emph{totally invariant} (see Definition \ref{totallyinvphiu}).